girder/girder/docs/security.rst

 headers, they must be listed in the System Configuration, or the request will be refused.
-If the default isn't changed, Girder will authorize a small set of headers that are typically needed when accessing the default web client from a different origin than the girder server.
+If the default isn't changed, Girder will authorize a small set of headers that are typically needed when accessing the default web client from a different origin than the Girder server.
 Some configurations require additional headers to be allowed.
-For instance, if the girder server is behind a proxy, the ``X-Requested-With``, ``X-Forwarded-Server``, ``X-Forwarded-For``, ``X-Forwarded-Host``, and ``Remote-Addr`` headers may also be needed.
+For instance, if the Girder server is behind a proxy, the ``X-Requested-With``, ``X-Forwarded-Server``, ``X-Forwarded-For``, ``X-Forwarded-Host``, and ``Remote-Addr`` headers may also be needed.
 Changing the allowed headers overrides the default values.
 Therefore, to have the